use-ink/ink-workshop/workshop/1_SETUP.md

 <img src="../.images/polkadot.js-1.png" width="300" />

-This is how your "Accounts| tab should look (minus the funds):
+This is how your "Accounts" tab should look (minus the funds):

 <img src="../.images/polkadot.js-2.png" />